Wilberg Mine: 1984 disaster

-It is most notable for the fire on 19 December 1984 which claimed 27 lives: 18 miners and 9 company officials.
+The Wilberg Mine is most notable for the fire on 19 December 1984, which claimed 27 lives: 18 miners and 9 company officials.
 The disaster was the worst coal mine fire in Utah history.
 The escape route of the 27 persons was cut off when the fire quickly engulfed the intake of the 5th Right longwall.

 The fire was caused by a faulty air compressor, which was allowed to run unattended in an area that was not fire-proofed.
-In his article, "Remembering the Wilberg Mine disaster" in The Salt Lake Tribune, Mike Gorrell says: "MSHA concluded an air compressor with two defective safety devices started the fire, a theory rejected by Emery Mining and the union."
+In his article, "Remembering Wilberg, the lives lost, the humanity found" in The Salt Lake Tribune, Mike Gorrell says: "Mine Safety and Health Administration (MSHA) investigators determined an air compressor with two defective safety devices was turned on accidentally and left running unattended for 69 hours before self-combusting, its flames filling mine tunnels with poisonous gases."

 Casualties

 List of Emery Mining Corporation (EMC) employees who were killed at the Wilberg Mine: